-Each student will select 3 courses/9 semester credit hours in a specialized substantive field such as: long term care, child health services, substance abuse, service quality, or other areas approved by the student's advisor and Doctoral Committee.
+Each student will select three courses/nine semester credit hours in a specialized substantive field such as: long term care; child health services; substance abuse; service quality; or other areas approved by the student's adviser and doctoral committee.

 9 credit hours